 Venous insufficiency is a condition in which the veins have problems sending blood from the legs back to the heart.

-Normally, valves in your deeper leg veins keep your blood flowing back toward the heart so it does not collect in one place.
-But the valves in varicose veins are either damaged or missing.
+Normally, valves in your deeper leg veins keep blood moving forward toward the heart.
+With chronic venous insufficiency, vein walls are weakened and valves are damaged.
 This causes the veins to stay filled with blood, especially when you are standing.

 Risk factors for venous insufficiency include:

-Take the following steps to help manage venous insufficiency:
+Your doctor may suggest that you take the following self-care steps to help manage venous insufficiency:

-Surgery (varicose vein stripping) or other treatments for varicose veins may be recommended if you have:
+Endovenous laser ablation or radiofrequency ablation may be recommended if you have: